Acquiring Swiss nationality by regular naturalisation

 - Civil registry document

 - Swiss and Genevan history, geography and institutions test

 - Other documents required for the Swiss nationality

 - Cost of the procedure

 - How the process works

-- The consequences of obtaining a Swiss passport
+- The consequences of obtaining Swiss nationality

-I. Introductory remarks
+I. Introductory remarks to Swiss nationality

 Is your passport just the ID you show when you travel abroad?